International Hydrographic Organization

 A principal aim of the IHO is to ensure that the world's seas, oceans and navigable waters are properly surveyed and charted.
-It does this through the setting of international standards, the co-ordination of the endeavours of the world's national hydrographic offices, and through its capacity building program.
+It does this through the setting of international standards and through its capacity building programs and offices.

-The IHO enjoys observer status at the United Nations, where it is the recognised competent authority on hydrographic surveying and nautical charting.
-When referring to hydrography and nautical charting in Conventions and similar Instruments, it is the IHO standards and specifications that are normally used.
+The IHO enjoys observer status at the United Nations, where it is the recognized competent authority on hydrographic surveying and nautical charting.
+When referring to hydrography and nautical charting in conventions and similar instruments, it is the IHO standards and specifications that are normally used.